uowaep/CubiQuake/README.md

 --- | ---
-filename | Sets/displays the filename to use in the current game instance for saving/loading prefabs. resetview | Resets all player's rendering to use new values from server cvars: viewdist1, viewheight1, viewdist2, viewheight2, ambientlight. worlds | Lists existing worlds.
+filename | Sets/displays the filename to use in the current game instance for saving/loading prefabs. resetview | Resets all player's rendering to use new values from server cvars: viewdist1, viewheight1, viewdist2, viewheight2, ambientlight. start | Starts world.map, using the current worldname and worldsize settings. worlds | Lists existing worlds.

 ### CVARs
 CVAR | Description
 --- | ---
-adminpass | Password required to access certain commands on the server. ambientlight | Sets the base light color applied to textures with a red green blue vector.
+adminpass | Password required to access certain commands on the server. (resetview) ambientlight | Sets the base light color applied to textures with a red green blue vector.
 '0 0 0' is black, '1 1 1' is full color.  ('0.2 0.2 0.6' in default.cfg) viewdist1 | Number of clusters out horizontally from the player to draw on first pass. viewheight1 | Number of clusters out vertically to draw on first pass.